geoscixyz/em/content/maxwell4_tdem/circuitmodel_for_eminduction/synthesis_FDEMandTDEMresponse.rst

 .. _synthesis_FDEMandTDEMresponse:

-Synthesis: Harmonic and Trasient responses
+Synthesis: Harmonic and Transient responses
 ==========================================

 .. purpose::

-    Provide integrated understanding of harmonic and trasient EM responses using the simple circuit model.
+    Provide integrated understanding of harmonic and transient EM responses using the simple circuit model.

 .. plot::